 Meaning…When you can, always be pitching.
 Practice really does make perfect!
 Also, remember that even though you may not hear back from a brand right away, don’t stress.
 Often they’re filing your info away for a later date, when their budget increases and they have products to promote.
 So keep up the outreach, and by all means include your engagement rate, because it will pay off!

 OK, that’s it for now.
-Hopefully you now understand how to calculate your engagement rate formula.
+Hopefully you now understand how to calculate your engagement rate and why choosing an engagement rate formula is so important.
 If you want to learn more about working with brands make sure to check out these other blog posts:

 - What Brands Look For In Influencers — Read more here.

 - Influencer vs Content Creator: What No One Tells You — Read more here.

 - Influencer Tips & Tricks — Read more here.

 - Influencer Opportunities: The Truth About Brand Deals — Read more here.